- Security >

 password to your shell history.

-The database where you create the user (in this example, test
+The database where you create the user (in this example, test) is

 that user’s authentication database.
 Although the user authenticates to